 We started to work in November 2019, the team name is CodingNight (each of us is working 8 hours per day as software engineers, so any free time is in the evening when we crack open few beers while coding).
 The first goal was to make a concept proof of this software, so the main functionality was the OTA update.
 To achieve this we started to write the bootloader and nrf24L01 radio library, also I had to create a working environment for AVR - we're using the Atmel Studio 7 for development and our current hardware is a ATmega16 microcontroller.

-Another important thing was to define the flash layout, so considering that our microcontroller has just 16kB of memory and the maximum BLS size is 2kB, we had to find a way to fit the radio library in this small space - it was almost impossible to have a minimal working library and also a functional bootloader in this given space.
-So the solution was to use the user space for the radio library, then we thought that we can also use the same code can be used by the user application as well, why to duplicate some code in flash memory when we can share this beetwen the bootloader and application?
-Yes, this will affect the robustness of the bootloader, in practice the bootloader should be a small piece of program that is well written and it doesn't require frequent updates and the most important it should't malfunction considering that it is a very basic functionality for your microcontroller.
+The first thing was to define the flash layout, so considering that our microcontroller has just 16kB of memory and the maximum BLS size is 2kB, we had to find a way to fit the radio library in this small space - it was almost impossible to have a minimal working library and also a functional bootloader in this given space.
+The solution was to use the user space for the radio library, then we thought that the same code can be used by the user application as well, why to duplicate some code in flash memory when we can share this between the bootloader and the application?
+Yes, this will affect the robustness of the bootloader, in practice the bootloader should be a small piece of program that is well written and it doesn't require frequent updates and the most important, it should't malfunction, considering that it is a very basic functionality of the microcontroller.
 In spite of this, we still considered that it worth to create this bootloader because later we can add some functionality to prevent problems (some recovery code to a stable version, etc).
 Also this will reduce the bootloader size, we still use 2kB for the development, but our intention is to reduce the BLS size in the feature.

 After I finished the radio library implementation - I tried to keep it as light I could but it still resulted in almost 3.2kB of code using O1 optimization - finally I was able to define the flash layout for the ATmega16, and it looks like this: